webmakaka/Microservices-with-Go-Second-Edition/Chapter06 - Asynchronous Communication/Readme.md

-# Chapter06 - Asynchronous Communication
+# Chapter 06 - Asynchronous Communication

 Asynchronous communication is communication between a sender and one or multiple receivers, where a sender does not necessarily expect an immediate response to their messages.